A Promised Land State Park Snapshot

 Property Hours: Sunrise to sunset.

 Best Eagle Viewing Season: Early spring through early summer.

-Activities at the site: Hiking, environmental education programing; birding, camping, kayaking, hunting, fishing.
+Activities at the site: Hiking, environmental education programming; birding, camping, kayaking, hunting, fishing.

 Other Wildlife: Many forest mammals, birds of prey, northern songbirds, waterfowl, spring wild-flowers and a pleasing variety of plants and animals associated with boreal conifer swamp habitat.

 Where to go, what to look for

 An active bald eagle nest sits in a large tree at the edge of Lower Lake.
 This nest is visible from the wildlife observation station, which is accessible from Bear Wallow Road, the same road leading to Bear Wallow Boat Launch.
 The nest is active by early spring, when the lake's surface is no longer frozen.
 The eagle nest is directly across the lake from the established wildlife observation station.

 Before leaf-out in May, the nest can be seen easily; binoculars or a spotting scope offer a better view.
 After leaf-out, the nest is difficult to see.
 In locating the nest, use the turtle-basking platform in the lake as a guide, then look between the second and third buoys and about halfway up the trees.
 The white heads of the eagles should be noticeable.
 Once the young eagles fledge, they remain near the nest, perched and waiting to be feed, or learning to fly and land.